 ‘And it’s not the only traditional material that will make a comeback in the near future.
 The organic look and feel of unpolished wood has timeless appeal and, with the steadily increasing desire for Scandinavian chic over the last few years, it’s become highly sought after.
 In contemporary kitchens, this can be combined with contrasting materials such as concrete and / or metal effects, – to evoke a captivating juxtaposition of the natural and industrial.’

 So, in 2019, perhaps overall residential interior signatures for living spaces can to some extent fall under the widening influence of kitchen design.
 As the most used interior in the modern home by all family members – over a variety of functions from food preparation to schoolwork – the kitchen creates a unique opportunity as a decorative hub.
 Vibrancy, ease of function and maintenance are ideally combined with eye appeal in best-case scenarios.

-Megan Noel of Interslab for Caesarstone: ‘Beauty is in the eye of the beholder and we are seeing people embracing their personal style and needs to create kitchens that are both functional and beautiful.
+Megan Noel of Caesarstone: ‘Beauty is in the eye of the beholder and we are seeing people embracing their personal style and needs to create kitchens that are both functional and beautiful.
 So the kitchen of the future is personalised.
 If the space is available then a multifunctional central island is the solution; however, in more compact spaces it may be necessary to design cleverly with customised compartments for storage and fully-integrated appliances.’

 South African interior architecture is leaning towards homes that are definitively designed around the kitchen.
 It’s a floorplan that opts to position it at the centre of open, inter-leading reception spaces; which allow flexibility while adapting to an ever-changing lifestyle.
 Think of the entire kitchen as a large island situated in the centre of the living / dining area, with form following function.
 It’s an activity core around which living essentials flow.